Wertik/ConditionalText/README.md

-# ConditionalText
+# ConditionalPlaceholders
-Display text in placeholders conditionaly,... based on PlaceholderAPI placeholder values.
+Placeholders with output based on other placeholders' values.

 ## Description